 24 Jan 20 by Sourced

-As an IT specialist, writing a cover letter may sometimes feel like a challenge.
+As an IT specialist, writing a cover letter may feel a little unnecessary.
 More often than not, your skills are highly sought-after anyway, so why put the effort into one when your experience speaks for itself?

-The reality is, writing a succinct and compelling IT cover letter is an essential part of a job application that can help you stand out from the crowd.
-They’re often the hiring manager’s introduction to you as a candidate and investing some time to showcase your passion and personality – as well as your experience – can go a long way.
+However, as the unprecedented stagnation caused by the COVID-19 outbreak begins to ease, we are likely to see a flood of talent into the job market, looking to make up for lost time and consider new opportunities quickly.
+A succinct and compelling IT cover letter can help you stand out from the crowd to your employers of choice.
+And in a time where remote interviewing is swiftly growing to become a new fact of life, they’re often the hiring manager’s introduction to you as a candidate.
+Investing some time to showcase your passion and personality – as well as your experience – can go a long way.
 Next time you’re applying for a job, give your application the very best chance to succeed and follow these five key cover letter tips.

 Tailor Your Content